CSCfi/csc-user-guide/docs/computing/lumi-vs-mahti.md

 |Extreme scale|1 year  |No                             |
 |Development  |1 year  |Yes, twice = max.
 3 years total|

 For more details on the access modes, see the [LUMI access page on the Services for Research website](https://research.csc.fi/lumi-access).
+Note that LUMI users from Finland are also eligible to apply for EuroHPC Joint Undertaking (JU) resources.
+[See more details on European access modes here](https://www.lumi-supercomputer.eu/get-started-2021/users-in-europe/).

 ## Software installation policy